membraneframework-labs/webrtc-server/examples/auth/README.md

 iex> Example.Auth.UserManager.create_user(%{username: "username", password: "password"})
 ```

-If you want to connect to the application outside from your local network, you need to set up
+If you want to connect to the application outside of your local network, you need to set up
 TURN and STUN servers.
 Insert their URLs in `rtcConfig` in `priv/static/js/main.js`.

 ### HTTPS